tableau/extension-data-driven-parameters/README.md

 ```
 4. In the command line run `yarn build` to build the extension with the new homepage.
 5. Copy the files in `build` to your web server at the path you specified in Step 3.
-6. Update the existing or create a new manifest file (.trex) to point to the URL where you are hosting the extension.
+6. Update the existing or create a new manifest file (.trex) to point to the URL where you are hosting the extension with `/#/parameter` at the end.
+For example: `http://localhost:8080/#/parameter`.

 ## Support
 If you have questions about the extension or found a bug please open a new [issue](https://github.com/tableau/extension-data-driven-parameters/issues).